-See in Glossary 1.0 roughly matches OpenGL ES 2.0 functionality, and WebGL 2.0 roughly matches OpenGL ES 3.0 functionality.
+See in Glossary graphics in web browsers, which is based on the functionality of the OpenGL ES graphics library.
+WebGL 1.0 roughly matches OpenGL ES 2.0 functionality, and WebGL 2.0 roughly matches OpenGL ES 3.0 functionality.

 Unity WebGL only supports Deferred Rendering Path if WebGL2.0 is available.
 On WebGL1.0, Unity WebGL runtime will fallback to Forward RenderingA rendering path that renders each object in one or more passes, depending on lights that affect the object.
 Lights themselves are also treated differently by Forward Rendering, depending on their settings and intensity.
 More info